-Salami is quite the versatile little meat: it's delicious as part of an appetizer spread alongside bread and cheese, tossed in a chopped salad, layered atop pizza, or crisped up into salami chips.
-We've established the difference between salumi and charcuterie, but what about within the salami family itself?
-If you've ever been flummoxed by the salami section in your market or the list of options at a restaurant, this guide is for you.
+Salami is quite the versatile meat: it's delicious as part of an appetizer spread alongside bread and cheese, tossed in a chopped salad, layered atop pizza, or crisped up into salami chips.
+But with so many varieties, it's easy to get confused by the salami section in your market or the list of options at a restaurant.
+We've got you covered.

 All salami is made from a combination of uncooked ground meat, spices, wine, and garlic, which is then dried and cured.
 It develops a fine, white mold on the outside during the curing process, much like the coating on brie cheese, which is usually edible.
-But beyond that, there's tons of variation in this tasty, salty delicacy.
-Here are some of the most common varieties, and what sets them apart.
+But beyond that, there is tons of variation in this tasty, salty delicacy.
+Here are some of the most common varieties, explained.

 - Soppressata: Usually made with pork, soppressata has a higher fat content and a more rustic appearance than most salami.
 Soppressata is typically pressed with a heavy weight while curing and cured until it loses 30 percent of its weight, intensifying its flavor.